tytydraco/yessleep/out/My_Father_was_found_dead_this_week_His_body_had_a_giant_hole_in_it.md

 “I’m sorry, Nelson, but I have no idea what you’re talking about.”

 “I just told you about Andrew Morris, yeah?
-What came out of his chest wasn’t a mallet—it was an unmarked bottle of whiskey.
+What came out of his chest wasn’t a mallet.
+It was an unmarked bottle of whiskey.
 It had no label.
 He was a known drunk.
 We put him away for ten years for driving drunk and killing a man.
 Always had low participation in his rehabilitation circles, too.
 Bastard finished serving his sentence, and two weeks later crashed into a tree.
 At that time, his license was already revoked, but he didn’t care.
 He went right back to confinement after that.
 A patrolling prison guard saw him die in his cell.
 Andrew was only the second case, but the other four cases weren’t all too different.

 First was Richard White.
 Found dead in his car in front of Nancy’s Bar.
 Hole in his chest.
 What came out of his chest was a tube of lipstick.
 With news of his death spreading around town, a few women came out and spoke against him.
 It turned out he was part of a sex trafficking ring that spread across the entire Midwest.
 He was out of town a lot on ‘business.’

 Victim #3: Maury Clements.
 You remember him from school, right?
 Found dead in his apartment.
 Hole in his chest.
 And what came out of his chest?
 A kids’ fashion doll with no clothes.
 I’m sure you can imagine what we dug up on him after.

-The fourth victim, Glenn Morales—found dead in the park.
+The fourth victim, Glenn Morales.
+Found dead in the park.
 Hole in his chest.
 Dozens of syringes found scattered on the floor next to him.
 We’re still mid-investigation, but the syringes made us suspect he played a key role in the rise of drug-related homeless deaths around the area.

 Then, most recently, was your father.
 Do you see where I’m going with this?”